venkataravuri/autonomous-driving-adas/docs/sensors.md

 # LiDAR

 The LiDAR sensor provides a 360-degree view by outputting a 3D point cloud of the surroundings.
 Assume the LiDAR outputs 100,000 points per frame, each point with 3D coordinates  relative to the vehicle's reference frame.
 The LiDAR also provides intensity information per point, which indicates how strong the reflection was.

+LiDAR generates a 3D point cloud of the environment.

 ### LiDAR Data Formats